Makoto Niijima: Appearances

-Merchandise
+Promotion and reception

 Makoto received a Figma figurine and a Nendoroid figurine, both which were announced at the CCG Expo 2018.
 A prototype of the Figma figurine was later shown.
 A prototype Amakuni figurine was revealed at Wonder Festival 2017 of Makoto riding her Persona, Johanna.

-Reception

 Makoto has received generally positive reception, identified as a fan favorite.
 She was the second most popular Persona 5 character by fans after the lead protagonist.
 Her anime adaptation was well-received by fans as well.
 Kimberley Wallace of Game Informer regarded her as her favorite Persona 5 character and one of her favorites in the series.
 She cited her work ethic and strong convictions as part of why she enjoys her so much.
 Holly Green for Paste Magazine found her to be one of the best new video game characters of 2017, citing her "stylish" character design.
 RPGFan called her their favorite supporting character of 2017, praising how she balances her Phantom Thief role - a "motorcycle-riding badass" - and her role as a "fastidious student council president."
 RPGFan's readership felt similarly, where she was "far and away" the favorite.
 Clayton Purdom for The A.V.
 Club ranked her his second favorite character in Persona 5, identifying her "inner rage boil[ing] over" as the game's best moment and the most "interesting character moment."
 Steve Jones for Anime News Network felt similarly about this scene; he noted that the scene - depicting someone "who's expected to be the model student and nothing more" - was a typical one, but that it was also executed well.

-She has been considered as the best female character in Persona 5 by writers from various websites, including Siliconera, Gamasutra, Destructoid, RPGamer, and GameSpot.
+She has been considered as the best female character in Persona 5 by writers from various websites, including Siliconera, Gamasutra, RPGamer, and GameSpot.
 Jenni for Siliconera discussed how she has sides to her that she doesn't show, regarding her as a "practical character."
 Amanda Yeo for Kotaku discussed how despite initially disliking Makoto due to her cold demeanor and how she works against the protagonists at first, she warmed up to her due to Makoto recognizing her flaws and working towards improving.
 She regards her as a stark contrast to fellow protagonist Ryuji Sakamoto, due to his brash and hot personality and felt that his fans would dislike her, and vice versa.

+Writer Nicole L. Rowe discussed Makoto and her Persona awakening moment as being intertextual with her, as well as how her interactions with Kaneshiro tie into issues of sex trafficking in Japan.